ontolex/morph/draft.md

 >
 > -----------

-MP: not only declension, also conjugation.
-My proposal for a definition would be "the inflection class to which a LexicalEntry belongs/is assigned".
-This raises the question of why this is not called morph:InflectionClass, if that's what it is.
-A "paradigm" is rather a set of inflected wordforms: but as stated in the note below, morph:Paradigm is NOT that anymore

-Book analogy: a full paradigm table with possible allomorphy/alternative variants

-Note: eLex-2019: `morph:InflectionalParadigm`: A structured set of inflected forms according
-to specific grammatical parameters.
-This is now not a set of inflected forms but a set of inflection types that are linked with the respective forms.

 >--------
-> property **morph:paradigm**: A link to the paradigm to which an inflection type belongs (or is part of)(eLex-2019: assigns a form to an inflectional paradigm) (eLex-2019: assigns a form to an inflectional paradigm)
+> property **morph:inflectionSlot**: A link to the inflection class to which an inflection slot pertains
-> Domain: morph:InflectionType
+> Domain: morph:InflectionSlot
-> Range: morph:Paradigm
+> Range: morph:InflectionClass
->

 > ---

-Note: the link between paradigm and lexical entries is not defined in OntoLex-Morph, but modelled using `ontolex:morphologicalPattern`.
+Note: the link between inflection classes and lexical entries is not defined in OntoLex-Morph, but modelled using `ontolex:morphologicalPattern`.

-### morph:InflectionType
+### morph:InflectionSlot

 > ----------
-> Class **morph:InflectionType**  represents a single slot for all values of a grammatical category or, in the case of bundles of grammatical categories, for all combinations of values thereof
+> Class **morph:InflectionSlot**  represents a single slot for all values of a grammatical category or, in the case of bundles of grammatical categories, for all combinations of values thereof
 >
 > --------
 >
 Book analogy: a column from a paradigm table without allomorphy/alternative variants for just a single morpheme

-Note: for fusional languages, the inflection type may be associated, for instance, with a combination of gender, number and case, as in the example of Greek nouns, while for agglutinative languages, each inflection type is associated with a single grammatical category (e.g. all values of case)
+Note: for fusional languages, the inflection slot may be associated, for instance, with a combination of gender, number and case, as in the example of Greek nouns, while for agglutinative languages, each inflection type is associated with a single grammatical category (e.g. all values of case)

 > -----
-> property **morph:inflectionType** assigns an inflectional  pattern of  a form as belonging to a  morphological pattern  of  a  lexical  entry [eLex-2019 definition for `belongsToMorphPattern`, to be updated]
+> property **morph:inflectionSlot** links an inflection rule to the slot it pertains to
-> Domain: morph:Rule
+> Domain: morph:InflectionRule
-> Range: morph:InflectionType
+> Range: morph:InflectionSlot
->

 > -----